khoahp/swagger-mobilink/swagger-doc-mbl/README.md

 To run the server, run this task:

 ```
-mvn package tomcat6:run
+mvn clean install
 ```

-This will start Tomcat 6 embedded on port 8002.
+This will build a war file, then copy this one to {tomcat_home}/webapps

-### Testing the server
+### Testing on runtime
-Once started, you can navigate to http://localhost:8002/api/swagger.json to view the Swagger Resource Listing.
+Once started, you can navigate to http://localhost:port/api/swagger.json to view the Swagger Resource Listing.
 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI
-There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:8002](http://localhost:8002).
+There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:port] (http://localhost:8080).
 This lets you inspect the API using an interactive UI.
-You can access the source of this code from [here](https://github.com/swagger-api/swagger-ui)
+You can access the source of this code from [here](https://github.com/khoahp/swagger-mobilink)

 ### Applying an API key
 The sample app has an implementation of the Swagger ApiAuthorizationFilter.
 This restricts access to resources